SiljaSumit/SpringAuthentication/README.md

 # SpringAuthentication

-To support both authentication and authorization, we
+To support both authentication and authorization,

    1. implemented an authentication filter named **JwtAuthenticationFilter** to issue JWTS to users sending credentials.
    2. implemented an authorization filter named **JwtAuthorizationFilter** to validate requests containing JWTS.
    3. created a custom implementation of UserDetailsService named **JwtUserDetailService** to help spring security loading user-specific data in the framework.
+   4. created a token provider named **JwtTokenProvider** which will generate and validate the tokens.
-   4. extended the WebSecurityConfigurerAdapter class to customize the security framework to our needs.
+   5. extended the WebSecurityConfigurerAdapter class to customize the security framework to our needs.

 ## How to use this code?